nik-ez/snowiq-docs/soc-road-conditions.md

 Road Condition is Road Surface Temperature and Precipitation details at some specific location of the service area.

-All the Road Conditions are reported by Supervisors/Inspector users using the Supervisor App.
+All the Road Conditions are reported by Supervisors or Inspectors using the Supervisor App.

 ## Road Conditions page